 on their way to the Pacific.

-Above center: Here's the Vista House, a visitor center built in the early 1900's and the gateway to the gorge.
+Above right: Here's the Vista House, a visitor center built in the early 1900's and the gateway to the gorge.

 There's a little museum downstairs and the balcony upstairs provides a great view.

-for its time, and one of the very first paved highways in the U.S.
+time, and one of the first paved highways in the U.S.

 Above left: My niece Christina and her husband Michael, from Tucson.
 That's Mt.
 Hood in the background.
 This is

 at the Larch Mountain viewpoint, where you can also see snowcapped Mt.
 St. Helens, Mt.
 Adams, and Mt.
 Rainier.

 Above center: Here's Multnomah Falls, the highest waterfall in Oregon.
 Combined, the upper and lower falls are about 1,000